July 18, 2018

 To be frank, I hadn’t given much thought to the term “human rights” until entering college.
-Up to that point, if someone had asked me what human rights were, I probably could have listed off some examples, but wouldn’t have been able to given a complete definition.
-Things like the right to clean water, the right to freedom or to practice one’s chosen religion seemed self-evident to me.
+Up to that point, if someone had asked me what human rights were, I probably could have listed off some examples, but wouldn’t have been able to give a complete definition.
+Things like the right to clean water, the right to freedom, or to practice one’s chosen religion seemed self-evident to me.
 As my mother would tell me at the dinner table when I was younger, “You better finish everything on your plate, there are kids starving in Africa, you know.”
-Of course something like food is a human right – everyone simply should have it, regardless of nationality, socioeconomic status, race, etc. While in no way would that answer have been incorrect, my formal coursework in college has allowed me to expand my definition and understand better how wide the scope of human rights really is.
+Of course, something like food is a human right – everyone simply should have it, regardless of nationality, socioeconomic status, race, etc. While in no way would that answer has been incorrect, my formal coursework in college has allowed me to expand my definition and understand better how wide the scope of human rights really is.

 Last semester, I took a class called Intro to Human Rights, a prerequisite for my certificate in human rights.
 I was originally drawn to study human rights because I found there to be an intersection between international law and cultural norms.
 During my human rights course, I found this perceived junction, and much more, to be true.
 We covered a variety of human rights topics, from mass incarceration to torture to LGBTQ rights in China.
 Some of the topics, like the Holocaust, provided vivid examples to me of moments when human rights were violated.
 Others appeared less recognizable, but no less important, like the intersection of poverty and environmental waste in Alabama.